 What type of sessions do you want?

-Classroom-style breakout rooms are the norm but beware of over-reliance on this type of session, as people get bored easily.
+For in-person events, classroom-style breakout rooms are the norm but beware of over-reliance on this type of session, as people get bored easily.
 It's good to have a mix of session types, including hands-on-labs and birds-of-a-feather (brainstorms) to appeal to a mix of people and learning styles, and to create variety at your event.

-Each of these session types is best suited for certain range of attendees.
+Each of these session types is best suited for a certain range of attendees.
 With Birds-of-a-Feather you want 15-20 people; any more than that and you lose the necessary intimacy.
 Any less, and it's too small to function well.
 Hands-on-Labs work best with around 25-35 people.
 For Breakouts, you want a minimum of 50 people.

 What energy level do you want?

-What are your venue's capabilities?
+What are your venues and hybrid event platform capabilities?

 How many rooms do you have?
 What are their capacities?
 If you only have 5 rooms, you obviously aren't going to be able to host more than 5 sessions at the same time.
 Concurrently, your hybrid event platform needs to be able to handle of mix of livestreaming, simu-live and on-demand, as well as managing the schedule and content for your in-person experiences.

 What does your event look like?